 \section{Finite group schemes}

 Throughout the whole work, $k$ will denote a ground field of characteristic $p>0$ and $\overline{k}$ an algebraic closure of $k$.
-Moreover, for every $k$-algebra $R$ and $k$-scheme $X$, we will denote by $X_R$ the $R$-scheme $X\times_{\spec(k)}\spec(R)$.
-By $k$-\textit{algebraic} scheme we will mean a $k$-scheme of finite type and we will call $k$-\textit{algebraic group} a $k$-algebraic group scheme.
-All the group schemes we will consider will be algebraic groups.
-By $k$-\textit{variety} we will mean a separated, geometrically integral $k$-scheme of finite type and we will call \textit{curve} any $k$-variety of dimension $1$.
+Moreover, for every $k$-algebra $R$ and $k$-scheme $X$, we denote by $X_R$ the $R$-scheme $X\times_{\spec(k)}\spec(R)$.
+By $k$-\textit{algebraic} scheme we mean a $k$-scheme of finite type and we call $k$-\textit{algebraic group} a $k$-algebraic group scheme.
+All the group schemes considered will be algebraic groups.
+By $k$-\textit{variety} we mean a separated, geometrically integral $k$-scheme of finite type and we call \textit{curve} any $k$-variety of dimension $1$.
 If $X$ is a $k$-variety of dimension $n$, then its function field $K=k(X)$ is a separable, finitely generated extension of $k$ of transcendence degree $n$.
-For $G=\spec(A)$ an affine $k$-group scheme represented by the Hopf algebra $A$, we will denote by $\Delta\colon A\rightarrow A\otimes_kA$ its comultiplication and by $\varepsilon\colon A\rightarrow k$ its counit.
-For $G$ an affine $k$-group scheme, we will also denote by $k[G]$ the Hopf algebra representing it.
+For $G=\spec(A)$ an affine $k$-group scheme represented by the Hopf algebra $A$, we denote by $\Delta\colon A\rightarrow A\otimes_kA$ its comultiplication and by $\varepsilon\colon A\rightarrow k$ its counit.
+For $G$ an affine $k$-group scheme, we also denote by $k[G]$ the Hopf algebra representing it.